mageops/ansible-infrastructure/README.md

 ## MageSuite ecosystem

-Altough it's possible to use this code to hosting any Magento based shop, some features are only avaialble (and tailored for) [MageSuite](https://magesuite.io/) ecosystem.
+Altough it's possible to use this code to host any Magento-based shop, some features are only avaialble (and tailored for) [MageSuite](https://magesuite.io/) ecosystem.

 ## Cloud infrastructre